SadBIOS/Python-Minimal-DE/README.md

 ```bash
 chmod +x *.sh
 ```
-Run the following command to resolve dependencies that are required to build python from source and for the general operation of this system.
+Run the following command to resolve dependencies that are required to build Python from source and for the general operation of this system.
 ```bash
 ./dep_engine.sh --resolve-online
 ```